laravel/nova-docs/2.0/installation.md

 Of course, if you installed Nova via Composer, you may update Nova using `composer update`, just like any other Composer package.
 :::

 After downloading the Zip file, replace the current contents of your application's `nova` directory with the contents of the Zip file.
-After updating the directory's contents, you may run the `composer update`:
+After updating the directory's contents, you may run the `composer update` command:

 ```bash
 composer update